kacurez/emacs.d/README.markdown

 # Emacs for Clojure Starter Kit

-This repo is a minor extension of [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).
+*clone it into the users/username/appdata directory or google for where is ~/emacs. in windows or so This repo is a minor extension of [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).
 Added functionality:

 * Sets $PATH so that it's the same as your shell $PATH
 * Includes the tomorrow-night and zenburn themes